abeleinin/papyrus/README.md

 ### :PapyrusStart

-Runs `:PapyrusView` and `:PapyrusAutoCompile` to automatically
+Runs `:PapyrusView` and `:PapyrusAutoCompile` to automatically start an editing environment.

 ### :PapyrusHeader

-Copies the specified template file from the `md` templates for the template set using the `g:papyrus_template` variable.
+Copies the specified template file into the current file from `/templates/md/g:papyrus_template`.

 ### :PapyrusNew